iaditya91/Datascience-portfolio/README.md

 ## Contents:
 ### Machine Learning
-* **Reinforcement Learning:** Training an agent to play mountaincar game: Creating an Q-Learning driving agent that will go to the destination with less back and front moves in mountain car game.
+* **Reinforcement Learning:** Training an agent to play mountaincar game: Creating an Q-Learning driving agent that will make car go to the destination with less front and back movements by using certain parameters such as velocity and acceleration in mountain car game.
 <br>

 ### Deep Learning